 - Headaches, especially pain in the right temple or on the right side of the head

-- Pain or tension in the right fingers, hand, neck, or shoulder, or below the ribs on the right side
+- Pain or tension in the right fingers, hand, neck or shoulder, or under the ribs on the right side

 What Causes Gallstones?

-"Gallstones really develop from a deficiency of bile," says Alexandria, Va.-based Eric Berg, DC (drberg.com), author of The 7 Principles of Fat Burning.
+“Gallstones really develop from a deficiency of bile,” says Eric Berg, DC, author of The 7 Principles of Fat Burning.
 In addition to breaking down fat in food, bile also breaks down cholesterol and other substances that can accumulate into stones.
 Most often, says Berg, a bile deficiency is caused by one or more of the following:

-Stress: It raises levels of the hormone cortisol, which can deplete bile, says Berg.
-This is why abdominal bloating is typically worse late in the day and subsides overnight, while we sleep, he says.
+Stress: It raises levels of the hormone cortisol, which depletes bile.
+This is why abdominal bloating is typically worse late in the day and subsides overnight, while we sleep and de-stress.

-Switching to a vegan diet: Saturated fat, not plentiful in a vegan diet, is one of the key triggers of bile production.
-In cultures that have been predominantly vegan for many generations, however, the body has adapted, says Berg.
+Switching to a vegan diet: Rare in a plant-based diet, saturated fat is one of the key triggers of bile production.
+In cultures that have been predominantly vegan for many generations, however, the body has adapted.

-High estrogen levels: According to Berg, birth control pills, hormone replacement therapy, pregnancy, or high intake of unfermented soy foods can cause estrogen to rise and thereby contribute to bile deficiency.
+High estrogen levels: Birth control pills, hormone replacement therapy, pregnancy, or high intake of unfermented soy foods can cause estrogen to rise and thereby contribute to bile deficiency.

-Low stomach acid: Because stomach acid activates bile production, low levels (due to taking antacids, for example) inhibit it, says Berg.
+Low stomach acid: Because stomach acid activates bile production, low levels (due to taking antacids, for example) inhibit it.

-Processed foods: Preservatives and other toxic food additives, combined with a lack of detoxifying fresh vegetables, burden the liver and impair its ability to produce bile, says Berg.
+Eating a lot of processed food: Preservatives and other toxic food additives, combined with a lack of detoxifying fresh vegetables, burden the liver and impair its ability to produce bile.

 Berg’s clinical experience with thousands of patients shows that these steps help enhance bile production, relieve gallstone symptoms, and may also help to gradually dissolve gallstones, especially small ones.

-1 Before or at the start of every meal, take a supplement of bile salts, which are made from purified ox bile.
-If you're vegetarian or vegan, there are no plant sources of bile salts, but taking concentrated beet powder can enhance your internal bile production.
+1. Before or at the start of each meal: take a supplement of bile salts, which are made from purified ox bile.
+If you’re vegetarian or vegan, there are no plant sources of bile salts, but taking concentrated beet powder can enhance your internal bile production.

 - Nuts, nut butters, and peanuts